7u83/puppet-7u83-mailserver/README.md

 ## Description

+This module installs and configures an e-mail server with Postfix, Dovecot, ClamAV, Sieve and other options like Sympa as mailing list server.

+Currently there is only FreeBSD supported.

 Start with a one- or two-sentence summary of what the module does and/or what problem it solves.
 This is your 30-second elevator pitch for your module.
 Consider including OS/Puppet version it works with.